sohamroy19/ascon-linear-layer/README.md

 ## Files

 ### Matrix
-- [`Ascon.py`](./matrix/Ascon.py) contains the definition of the linear layer as a tuple of - tuples.
+- [`Ascon.py`](./matrix/Ascon.py) contains the specification of the linear layer as tuple of tuples data structure.
 - [`Ascon.sobj`](./matrix/Ascon.sobj) is the same matrix stored in [Sage](https://www.sagemath.org/)'s internal format for efficiency, and can be loaded as:
  `M = load("Ascon.sobj")`.